-The following Compensation Discussion and Analysis ("CD&A") is a summary of our compensation arrangements for our named executive officers ("NEOs") and contains certain statements regarding Company performance targets and goals, which are disclosed in the limited context of this section and should not be construed to be statements of management's expectations or estimates of results or other guidance.
+The following Compensation Discussion and Analysis ("CD&A") is a summary of our compensation arrangements for our NEOs and contains certain statements regarding Company performance targets and goals, which are disclosed in the limited context of this section and should not be construed to be statements of management's expectations or estimates of results or other guidance.
 We caution investors not to apply these statements to other contexts.